Amsterdam/mapproxy/README.md

 This job is starting a internal webserver( apache2 > mapserver > and is generating on de build slaves the new images.
 The script is copying the tiles to /mnt/tiles. after the build process is done.
 The tiles will be uploaded to the objectstore in the next job.

+Do not touch these settings only if you know what you are doing.

+globals:
+  cache:
+    base_dir: '/app'
+    lock_dir: '/app'
+    tile_lock_dir: '/app'
+    meta_size: [4, 4]
+    meta_buffer: 254
+  http:
+    ssl_no_cert_checks: True
+    client_timeout: 10

 Luchtfoto tegels
 ----------------